roshiajin-kunai/sakkamade.github.io/_posts/2021-02-14-autodoll-extra-4.md

 "_Intime_?" inquires Lydia.
 "Indicate a wholeheartedness," Yuuyami raises her finger, offering an explanation, with a composed  countenance.
-"In this particular a situation, signifies bearing a deep relationship, that is to say _etchi_."
+"In this particular a situation, signifies bearing a deep relationship, that is to say _ecchi_."
 "I see.
 Um, Prico, it's alright," Lydia smiles, "since Nagisa is obaa-chan."
 "...Obaa-chan?" _blink, blink_, Prico blinked. "...Hina-tan's co-worker, aren't she?
 That is what Apricot heard from Hina-tan?"
 "Commonplace humans are grow old," observed Yuuyami.
 "Hinagiku-san and Lydia are exceptional.
 You understand?"